 As technology becomes more pervasive with 75% of customers reporting that they want more human interaction(1), digital brands have increased their investment in physical stores to supplement their digital presence with a human connection to elevate specific moments within the customer journey.
 For example, with plans to double its digital revenue by 2023, Lululemon Athletica is simultaneously focusing on elevating in-store experiences.
 The athletic apparel retailer recently opened a two-story experiential store in Chicago that includes meditation and workout sessions, a health food restaurant, and a space to showcase local businesses.
 With 43% of Gen Z and Millennial consumers expected to increase their in-store shopping this year, retailers are smart to move to a hybrid blend of digital-physical(2).
 This hybrid model combines technology and direct consumer interaction yielding vast amounts of data for many organizations, giving them powerful insights into the customer experience.

 A better understanding of the customer experience allows retailers to identify patterns of engagement and the context in which decisions are made.
 This context ultimately defines the customer’s journey.
-Through the use of journey mapping, which is a visualization of the holistic customer experience, organizations gain an understanding of specific pain points, idiosyncrasies, and areas of opportunity that span across an entire experience.
+Through the use of customer experience journey mapping, which is a visualization of the holistic customer experience, organizations gain an understanding of specific pain points, idiosyncrasies, and areas of opportunity that span across an entire experience.
 By capturing the people, touchpoints, and actions involved during the purchase process, retailers can determine what situations and stimuli are most likely to enhance the customer experience, and trigger specific behaviors and outcomes, like a purchase.

 A Journey Map visualizes the holistic customer experience conveying the highs and lows people feel while interacting with a product or service.